-Naloxone Access Laws: Dispenser Immunity MT ND MN OR ID SD District of Columbia WY PA IΑ NE NV UT Π. IN CA Civil Criminal and Professional CO VA Immunity KS MO KY Civil and Criminal Immunity NC OK AZ Professional Immunity Only AR SC NM GA AL MS Civil Immunity Only TXCriminal and Professional Immunity FL Civil and Professional Immunity Not Addressed by Statute of the President.
-Points of view or opinions in this document are those of the author and do not necessarily represent the official position or policies of the Office of National Drug Control Policy, Executive Office position or policies of the Office of National Drug Control Policy or the United States Government. © 2020 Legislative Analysis and Public Analysis Association.
-Research is current as of August 2020.
+Naloxone Access Laws: Layperson Immunity

+This project was supported by Grant No. G21990NDCP03 awarded by the Office of National Drug Control Policy, Executive Office of the President.
+Points of view or opinions in this document are those of the auther and do not necessarily represent the official position or policies of the Office of National Drug Control Policy or the United State Government. © 2022 Legislative Analysis and Public Analysis Association.
+Research is current as of July 2022.
 This document is intended for informational purposes only and does not constitute legal advice or opinion.
-This project was supported by Grant No. G1999ONDCP03A awarded by the Office of National Drug Control Policy, Executive Office